mjschultz/django-tastefulpy/docs/python3.rst

 Oauth Is Unsupported
 --------------------

-Tastypie was depending on several Oauth libraries for that authentication mechanism.
+Tastefulpy was depending on several Oauth libraries for that authentication mechanism.
 Unfortunately, none of them have been ported to Python 3.
 They're still usable from Python 2, but that will be blocked until the underlying libraries port (or an alternative can be found).